themendu/covid_from_ctscan/README.md

 Adding weight_decay to an SGD optimizer just adds an L2-regularizer like term during your optimizer step.(So that was added to reduce the overfit.)

 ![an example of fit](https://github.com/themendu/covid_from_ctscan/blob/master/image_references/screenshots/Screenshot%20(39).png)

-Making sure both your losses going down(with small difference leading to a convergence) is important.
+Making sure both your losses going down(with small difference leading to a convergence) is important.Near the eigth epoch a clear overfit is done since validation loss has gone up.

 Not only accuracy,making sure our model does learn the excpected thing is ncessary.I have felt that Pytorch is readily convinient to use compared to keras for a deep learning problem.